primevprotocol/docs-builder-boost/src/routes/docs/[...2]How-to-Guides/[...9]TestEndpoint/+page.md

 ---
-title: Using Primev Builder Test Endpoint
+title: How to test builder-boost with dummy users
-description: Searchers can use test Primev Builder endpoint to access payloads.
-Endpoint is located under https://boost.primev.xyz/builder
+description: You can use run dummy users on your builder-boost to test for effective setup and monitoring.
 ---

 # {$frontmatter.title}